PortSwigger/http-request-smuggler/README.md

 ### Practice

-We've released [free online labs to practise against](https://portswigger.net/web-security/request-smuggling).
-Here's how to use the tool to solve the first lab - "HTTP request smuggling, basic CL.TE vulnerability":
+We've released a collection of [free online labs to practise against](https://portswigger.net/web-security/request-smuggling).
+Here's how to use the tool to solve the first lab - [HTTP request smuggling, basic CL.TE vulnerability](https://portswigger.net/web-security/request-smuggling/lab-basic-cl-te):

 1. Use the Extender->BApp store tab to install the 'Desynchronize' extension.
 2. Load the lab homepage, find the request in the proxy history, right click and select 'Launch Desync probe', then click 'OK'.